 Avoid sitting on a straight-backed chair and working at a desk or table.
+Late in the Day Day

 Time of Day

 Research has proven that success in learning can be affected by the time of day in which you study.